Killing of Marvin Gaye: Killing

 In the days prior to his death, Gaye's parents had arguments mainly over a misplaced insurance policy letter.
 On the day before his death, the arguments spread to Gaye's bedroom.
 Angered by his father confronting his mother, Gaye commanded Marvin Sr. to leave her alone; Marvin Sr. complied without incident, and there was no violence that night, but Marvin Sr. continued yelling throughout the house.

 On April 1, 1984, at approximately 12:30 p.m.
-(PST; 3:30 p.m EST; 20:30 UTC) an impatient Marvin Sr. shouted upstairs to his wife about the document.
+PST an impatient Marvin Sr. shouted upstairs to his wife about the document.
 Gaye, dressed in his maroon robe, shouted back downstairs, telling his father that if he had to say something, he should do it in person.
 According to Alberta, when Marvin Sr. refused his son's request, Gaye warned him not to come to his room.
 Marvin Sr. instead charged upstairs to the bedroom to verbally attack Alberta over the document, causing Gaye to jump out of his bed and once again order his father out of the room.
-When ordering did not work, Gaye, enraged, reportedly shoved his father out of the room into the hallway, then began kicking and punching him.
+When ordering did not work, Gaye, enraged, reportedly shoved his father out of the room into the hallway, then began punching and kicking him.

 Alberta later told Ritz: "Marvin hit him.
 I shouted for him to stop, but he paid no attention to me.
 He gave my husband some hard kicks."
 Jeanne later recalled that it was understood in the family that if one of the children ever dared to strike their father that he would "murder him or her", saying her father "made it very clear" and "said so publicly on more than one occasion".
 Gaye reportedly followed his father to the bedroom and, according to his mother, continued to kick him brutally.
 Eventually, Alberta separated Gaye from his father and returned him to his bedroom.
+Afterwards, Marvin grabbed a suitcase and told his mother that he was "going to get my things and get out of this house.
+Father hates me and I'm never coming back."

-Minutes later, at 12:38 p.m.
-(PST; 3:38 p.m EST; 20:38 UTC), Marvin Sr. entered his bedroom, returning with the .38 pistol his son had bought him, pointed it at Gaye and shot him directly in the heart, as Alberta later explained to police:
+Minutes later, at 12:38 p.m., Marvin Sr. entered his bedroom, returning with the .38 pistol his son had bought him, pointed it at Gaye and shot him directly in the heart, as Alberta later explained to police:

 I was standing about eight feet away from Marvin, when my husband came to the door of the bedroom with his pistol.
 My husband didn't say anything, he just pointed the gun at Marvin.
 I screamed but it was very quick.
 He, my husband, shot – and Marvin screamed.
 I tried to run.
 Marvin slid down to the floor after the first shot.

 The first shot, which proved to be fatal, entered the right side of Gaye's chest, perforating his right lung, heart, diaphragm, liver, stomach, and left kidney before coming to rest against his left flank.
 Marvin Sr. stepped closer after the first shot and shot him a second time at point-blank range.